-seconds Interval between hello BPDUs sent by root switch configuration messages.
-The range is 1 to 10 seconds.

-The default is 2 seconds.

-After you set the spanning-tree mst max-age seconds global configuration command, if a switch does not receive BPDUs from the root switch within the specified interval, the switch recomputes the spanning-tree topology.
+Syntax Description erval between hello BPDUs sent by root switch configuration messages.
+The ge is 1 to 10 seconds.
+Command Default The default is 2 seconds.
+Command Modes Global configuration Command History Release Modification 12.2(25)SEE This command was introduced.
+Usage Guidelines After you set the spanning-tree mst max-age seconds global configuration command, if a switch does not receive BPDUs from the root switch within the specified interval, the switch recomputes the spanning-tree topology.
 The max-age setting must be greater than the hello-time setting.
 Changing the spanning-tree mst hello-time command affects all spanning-tree instances.

-This example shows how to set the spanning-tree hello time to 3 seconds for all multiple spanning-tree (MST) instances:

-Switch(config) # spanning-tree mst hello-time 3

-You can verify your setting by entering the show spanning-tree mst privileged EXEC command.

-Command Description show spanning-tree mst Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst max-age Sets the interval between messages that the spanning tree receives from the root switch. spanning-tree mst max-hops Sets the number of hops in a region before the BPDU is discarded.
+Examples This example shows how to (MST) instances: o set the spanning-tree hello time to 3 seconds for all multiple spanning-tree Switch(config)# spanning g-tree mst hello-time 3 You can verify your setting by entering the show spanning-tree mst privileged EXEC command.
+Related Commands Command Description show spanning-tree mst Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst max-a ge Sets the interval between messages that the spanning tree receives from the root switch. spanning-tree mst max-h ops Sets the number of hops in a region before the BPDU is discarded.